-You deserve to have someone fighting to protect your rights and keep you out of jail.
+You deserve to have a Bucks County criminal lawyer fighting to protect your rights and keep you out of jail.
 That’s what Michael Fienman, founder of Fienman Defense, is here for.

 To get your fair shot in court, contact Fienman Defense through the online form or call (215) 345-4284.
-Our Bucks County office is conveniently located at 196 W. Ashland St., Suite 410, in the heart of Doylestown.
+Our Bucks County Criminal Defense Attorney Office is conveniently located at 196 W. Ashland St., Suite 410, in the heart of Doylestown.

 What to Expect During the Criminal Court Process